Australia Pumps Cash Into Great Barrier Reef Protection - UrduPoint

 "We are backing the health of the reef and the economic future of tourism operators, hospitality providers and Queensland communities that are at the heart of the reef economy," Morrison said.

-The move comes ahead of a general election expected in May, when Morrison will have to win key Queensland seats near the reef to remain in power.
+The move, welcomed by Paris-based UNESCO, comes ahead of a general election expected in May, when Morrison will have to win key Queensland seats near the reef to remain in power.

 When the UN previously threatened to downgrade the reef's World Heritage listing in 2015, Australia created a "Reef 2050" plan and poured billions of Dollars into protection.